AtomicTessellator/fhi-vibes/docs/Tutorial/5_anharmonicity_quantification.md

 ### Example: LDA-Silicon at room temperature

-CC: Can we show some more plots and explanations here?
-This functionality is described/discussed with almost no details, despite the fact that it is most probably the thing that will first draw attention to vibes.
-Similar comments as in the harmonic sampling part apply, since some fundamental aspects are just not explained, e.g., that supercell sizes need to be consistent.

-Assuming that  you performed the previous tutorials, we already have all the necessary ingredients available.
+Assuming that  you performed the previous tutorials for LDA-Silicon in an 8-atoms supercell, we already have all the necessary ingredients available to evaluate $\sigma^{\rm A}$ for this system!

 In a new working directory, copy your `trajectory.nc` dataset from the the [MD tutorial](3_md_ab_initio.md) and your force constants from the [phonopy tutorial](2_phonopy.md), i.e., the file `phonopy/output/FORCE_CONSTANTS`.
 You can attach the force constants to the trajectory dataset with the CLI tool `utils trajectory update`: